Eschatologue/CM_wiki/docs/class/wizard/bladesinger.md

 ### Level 6: Extra Attack

-You can attack twice instead of once whenever you take the **:rsc-a: Attack**{ .rsc } action on your turn.
+You can attack twice instead of once whenever you take the **:rsc-a: Attack**{.rsc} action on your turn.

 In addition, you can cast one of Wizard cantrips that has a casting time of an action in place of one of those attacks.

 ### Level 10: Song of Defence

-When you take damage while your *Bladesong* is active, you can take a **:rsc-r: Reaction**{ .rsc } to expend one spell slot and reduce the damage taken by an amount equal to five times the spell slot’s level.
+When you take damage while your *Bladesong* is active, you can take a **:rsc-r: Reaction**{.rsc} to expend one spell slot and reduce the damage taken by an amount equal to five times the spell slot’s level.

 ### Level 14: Song of Victory

-After you cast a spell that has a casting time of an action, you can make one attack with a weapon as a **:rsc-b: Bonus Action**{ .rsc }.
+After you cast a spell that has a casting time of an action, you can make one attack with a weapon as a **:rsc-b: Bonus Action**{.rsc}.

 --8<-- "includes/snippets/skills.md"